Research into the causes, prevention, detection, testing, and treatment of prostate cancer is being done in many medical centers throughout the world.

 Several other types of vaccines to treat prostate cancer are being tested in clinical trials.

 An important part of the immune system is its ability to keep itself from attacking other normal cells in the body.
-To do this, it uses “checkpoints” – molecules on immune cells that need to be turned on (or off) to start an immune response.
+To do this, it uses “checkpoints” – proteins on immune cells that need to be turned on (or off) to start an immune response.
 Cancer cells sometimes use these checkpoints to avoid being attacked by the immune system.
 But newer drugs that target these checkpoints hold a lot of promise as cancer treatments.

 Newer drugs are being developed that target specific parts of cancer cells or their surrounding environments.
 Each type of targeted therapy works differently, but all alter the way a cancer cell grows, divides, repairs itself, or interacts with other cells.